Wedding Day First Look

 Holbein returned to England with a wonderful portrait of Anne.
 However, when Anne finally arrived in England and met Henry in person, legend goes that he rejected her as not being good-looking enough and their marriage was eventually annulled.

-Many scholars point to this historical event as the origin of it being bad luck to see the bride before the wedding.
+Many scholars point to this historical event as the origin of it being bad luck to see each other before the wedding.

-As you've probably already surmised, I strongly prefer a situation where bride and groom see each other prior to the ceremony.
+As you've probably already surmised, I strongly prefer a situation where you see each other prior to the ceremony.

-However, if you aren't comfortable seeing each other before the ceremony, I'll accede to your wishes; and I'll still do my best to create amazing photographs on your wedding day.
+However, if you aren't comfortable seeing each other before the ceremony, I'll accede to your wishes; and I'll still create amazing photographs on your wedding day.

-In the end, I realize that this is your wedding and whatever you prefer for you and your fiancé is what is right and proper—and that's all that really matters anyway!
+In the end, I realize that this is your wedding and whatever you prefer for you and your fiancé is what is right and proper—and that's all that really matters!